yootheme/starter-plugin/README.md

 AUTHORURL='https://example.com'
 ```

-After that, re-run the [setup task](#user-content-set-up-the-plugin) to update the plugin for your develop environment meaning WordPress or Joomla and run the [build task](#user-content-build-distribution-files) to create the distribution files.
+After changing the metadata, re-run the corresponding Joomla or WordPress [setup task](#user-content-set-up-the-plugin) to update the plugin files and run the [build task](#user-content-build-distribution-files) to create new distribution files.

 ## Update Server

-To enable 1-click updates in WordPress and Joomla, the [build task](#user-content-build-distribution-files) generates the necessary update server files for WordPress `dist/update.json` and Joomla `dist/update.xml`.
+To enable 1-click updates in WordPress and Joomla, run the [build task](#user-content-build-distribution-files) to generate the necessary update server files for WordPress `dist/update.json` and Joomla `dist/update.xml`.
 These files are configured based on the package information in the `.env` file.

 ```yaml
 # Update server